 The first astronomer in history to apply mathematics to astronomy.
 He counted, located and named 800 stars so that others could follow their positions.
 He died in 126 B.C.

 Since there is no known portrait of him, I invented his likeness, giving him an expression of great consternation, for, being that closely involved with the planetary vastness, he became tremendously concerned with individual destinies.
 For spending most of his 62 years fraternizing with the planets, I made him lean upon the crescent of the Moon.

-All quotes in this page are excerpted from his 〈Inner Portraits〉 amazon collection.
+All quotes in this page are excerpted from his 〈Inner Portraits〉 Buy at amazon collection.

 This unflattering portrait of Bertrand Russell.
 Bertrand is a logician and philosopher and political activist, very well-known in his time.
 The artist apparently doesn't like Russell.
 He has the following to say in his Inner Portraits: